-Students accepted into the ADN Advanced Standing option are required to submit proof of current and unencumbered Practical Nurse licensure prior to starting program course work.
+Students accepted into the LPN→ADN Bridge program option are required to submit proof of current and unencumbered Practical Nurse licensure prior to starting program course work.
 (Accepted students may enroll in NURS 2410 Role Transition while awaiting initial licensure.)
 The student who holds the LPN License will be awarded 11 prior learning credits towards the ADN degree.
 Students are required to maintain licensure throughout the program and upload into Student Passport their renewed license.
 Students with expired licensure are not able to participate in the program until licensure is renewed.
-Any delay in program participation as a result of an expired license may contribute negatively to successful program completion.
+Any delay in program participation because of an expired license may contribute negatively to successful program completion.